AshFitz/we-went/README.md

     * Edit a post
     * Delete a post

-* Result
+* Result:
 Toast messages are displayed when all the above actions are performed, an error success or info toast is displayed to the user.
 This informs the user of their actions.

-#### Verdict
+* Verdict:
 This test has met expectations.

 -----

 #### Browser Compatibility

-* Expectation
+* Expectation:
 The application displays and functions on widely used browsers.

-* Implementation
+* Implementation:
 Use code that is widely supported.

 * Test
-The website was developed using the brave / chrome dev tools so it is fully functional.
+    * The website was developed using the brave / chrome dev tools so it is fully functional.
 Testing of IE, Firefox and safari has not been completed.
 All tests outlined above have been performed on browsers states above.

-* Result
+* Result:
 The application functions as intended on browsers.

-* Verdict
+* Verdict:
 This test has met expectations.